seanbaxter/DirectXShaderCompiler/docs/AliasAnalysis.rst

 The ``AliasAnalysis`` API does have functions for notifying implementations when values are deleted or copied, however these aren't sufficient.
-There are many other ways that LLVM IR can be modified which could be relevant to ``AliasAnalysis`` implementations which can not be expressed.
+There are many other ways that LLVM37 IR can be modified which could be relevant to ``AliasAnalysis`` implementations which can not be expressed.

 The ``AliasAnalysisDebugger`` utility seems to suggest that ``AliasAnalysis``